tretyakovalex/eyden-tracer-01/README.md

 Once implemented, create an instance of ```CPrimDisc``` class in main.cpp and replace sphere s1 with the disc.
 Render it with magenta color.

 ## Problem 3 (50 Points)
-### Orthographic Camera
+### Environmental Camera
-Implement the ```CCameraOrthographic``` class.
+Implement the 360° ```CCameraEnvironmental``` class.

-You can derive ```CCameraOrthographic``` from ```ICamera``` class.
+You can derive ```CCameraEnvironmental``` from ```ICamera``` class.
 Implement ray generation according to the lecture slides.

-Once implemented, create an instance of ```CCameraOrthographic``` class in main.cpp as cam4.
-You can place it in the same position and orient it in the same direction as cam3.
-Render orthographic4.jpg image and compare it to perspective3.jpg.
-Make orthographic4.jpg look similar to perspective3.jpg by adjusting the parameters of cam4 camera.
+Once implemented, create an instance of ```CCameraEnvironmental``` class in **main.cpp** as cam4.
+You can place it in the same position as cam3.
+Render environmental4.jpg image and compare it to perspective3.jpg.

-> Hint: think about the size of the orthographic camera sensor
+## Submission
+Please submit the assignment by making a pull request.
+**Important** : Please make sure that
+- No _extra files_ are submitted (except those, which were mentioned in the assignment)
+- The changes were made _only_ in those files where you were asked to write your code
+- The Continiouse Integration system (appVeyor) can build the submitted code
+- The rendered images are also submitted in the folder "renders"